The biggest bluff starts and ends in the same place.

 In life, important decisions occur less frequently than in the game of Poker.

-Poker gives the concentration of decisions, of luck and control, and unlike other games, Poker is an imperfect game.
+Poker gives us a concentration of decisions, of luck and control, and unlike other games, Poker is an imperfect game.

 It mirrors life.